 Every five years, the Victorian water industry regulator, the Essential Services Commission (ESC), reviews fees and charges for Coliban Water to ensure pricing, service levels and work programs are justified, and costs and charges are fair.

-This year, 2024, we enter the second year of our approved pricing pathway, which runs until 2028.
-The prices that will apply from 1 July 2024 have been endorsed by the ESC.
+This year, 2025, we enter the third year of our approved pricing pathway, which runs until 2028.
+The prices that will apply from 1 July 2025 have been endorsed by the ESC.

 The new Schedule of Fees and Charges is available here.